kclejeune/HuffmanCompressor/README.md

 To run it, use:

-`java HuffmanCompressor inputFile encodingFile outputFile`
+`java src/HuffmanCompressor inputFile encodingFile outputFile`

 Note: In general, the input file and encoding file will be the same.